-If you’re here then it’s probably because you were searching for how to transfer a baby.
-I’m sorry to be the one to do this, but let me disabuse you of that fantasy right now: it cannot be done.
+If there was any surefire way to become rich beyond words, it would be bottling and selling this long searched for answer: how to transfer baby to crib without waking her.
+I’m sorry to be the one to do this, but let me disabuse you of that fantasy right now – it cannot be done.

 I mean, it can, technically – I know because I’ve done it during a full moon once – but, it’s more by luck than by design.
 And believe me, I have tried to master this most coveted of skills.
 I have attempted an array of techniques, and I know that nothing works more than once, and it never happens twice in a row: nobody has yet mastered the skill required to perfectly execute this manoeuvre.

 That said, you’re here now, so we may as well celebrate some milestones which may be more feasible…

 Okay, just for fun, here’s why you’re basically a Jedi even without the ultimate skill in your arsenal.

 How to Transfer Baby to Crib Without Waking Her, and Other Jedi Skills

 With the release of the new Star Wars film imminent, I thought now would be a good time to reveal some Jedi secrets…

 Here are five reasons that being a new parent is basically the same as being enrolled at a Jedi Academy: